feilipu/NASCOM_BASIC_4.7/README.md

 Ok
 ```

-Full input and output ASCI0 buffering with incoming data hardware handshaking.
+Full input and output ASCI0 buffering.
 Transmit and receive are interrupt driven.

 Receive buffer is 255 bytes, to allow efficient pasting of Basic into the editor.
 Receive buffer overflows are silently discarded.